bartaelterman/flask-sql-api/README.md

 ## Warning

-The app currently does not stop a user from sending `drop table` or `insert` statements and is absolutely insecure.
-I'm looking into better ways to deal with that.
+The app does some very basic checking of the sql statement that is sent.
+It is absolutely not secure yet.